 -helps solidify understandings about fraction benchmarks and how fractions are ordered from zero to one

--helps develop fraction on a number concepts, which are needed for measuring to the fraction of an inch
+-develops fraction on a number line concepts, which are needed for measuring to the fraction of an inch

 -provides practice and application with equivalent fractions, comparing fractions, and ordering fractions